 “May God grant we never again see a Russian revolt, so senseless and pitiless”, Alexander Pushkin wrote in his The Daughter of the Commandant, a novel about the Cossack uprising in 1774.
-After my 40-hour journey from Saint-Petersburg to the Ural Mountains, where this exact riot happened, I would change Pushkin’s “revolt” to “train trip on economy class seats”.
+After my 40-hour journey from St Petersburg to the Ural Mountains, where this exact riot happened, I would change Pushkin’s “revolt” to “train trip on economy class seats”.
 I will explain why a Russian train is so senseless, and pitiless also.

 There are always two of them in the dormitory car, and it seems to me they are playing roles of bad cop and good cop.
 When a passenger behaves too noisily, it’s a good cop who comes to give a polite warning – a bad one comes in with threats if people keep complaining.